ibay770/enablenetworklogon/README.md

 Download here: https://github.com/ibay770/enablenetworklogon/blob/main/enablenetworklogon.reg

+This fixes the error:

+You might not have permission to use this network resource.

 This repository contains a comprehensive `.reg` file and batch script to fix common Windows file-sharing and network discovery issues.

 If you're getting errors like: